simorxb/mpc-active-suspension/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=simorxb/mpc-active-suspension)

 ## Summary
 This project implements a Model Predictive Controller (MPC) for an active automotive suspension, modelled as a quarter-car system.
 The plant is described as a linear state-space model that augments the classical two-mass quarter-car with a fast first-order actuator lag, and the controller is designed and simulated in MATLAB using the Model Predictive Control Toolbox.
-A Manim Python script is also provided to generate the schematic of the system.
+A Manim Python script is also provided to generate both the static schematic of the system and animated videos of the simulated body, wheel and road motion for the MPC and passive runs.

 ## Project Overview
 Active suspension systems use a controllable force in parallel with the passive spring/damper to reject road disturbances and improve ride comfort and handling.
 The control challenge is to attenuate vertical body acceleration and limit suspension deflection while respecting the actuator's force budget, all in the presence of an unmeasured road profile.